TEALSK12/introduction-to-computer-science/do_now_26.md

 # Bouncing ball

-1. Open a new Snap! project and change the sprite's costume to a ball.
+1. Open a new project and change the sprite's costume to a ball.

 2. Save your project as _Donow26_